 Poster Awards, worth €250 each, are awarded to the eight best posters (four clinical and four basic) on display at the annual European Congress of Endocrinology (ECE).

 There is no application process.
-The top twenty clinical and top twenty basic posters are reviewed by members of the ECE Programme Organising Committee during the congress.
+The top ten clinical and top ten basic posters are reviewed by members of the ECE Programme Organising Committee during the congress.

 - The applicant will be the presenting author of the poster during ECE.